PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 17:19:42
+Last updated: 2024-04-02 17:20:18
-Random Quote: The simplest things are often the truest. - Richard Bach
+Random Quote: Friendship is the source of the greatest pleasures, and without friends even the most agreeable pursuits become tedious. - Thomas Aquinas